gpstar81/GPStar-proton-pack/ATTENUATOR.md

 ![](images/Savage-Attenuator.jpg)
 *Still image of Adam's creation.*

-This guide demonstrates the build process for replicating the "Pack Attenuator" device created by Adam and Ben which fully integrates into the gpstar electronics kit.
+This guide demonstrates the build process for replicating the "Pack Attenuator" device created by Adam and Ben which fully integrates into the GPStar electronics kit.
 The ability to control and receive feedback from the devices makes this more than just an aesthetic improvement but a truly usable piece of the pack-wand combination.

 ### Potential Backstory